 I can make any change I want with lyrics and music for songs in the public domain.

 True.
-If a song is in the pubic domain, you can make any changes you want to it, including changing lyrics, or adding a verse or chorus.
+If a song is in the public domain, you can make any changes you want to it, including changing lyrics, or adding a verse or chorus.
 You can also set new music to existing public domain lyrics or text.
 A great example of adapting or modifying a public domain song, is Chris Tomlin’s contemporary adaptation of "Amazing Grace (My Chains Are Gone)."
-If you have created an adaptation from a public domain song, it’s easy to protect and register your new copyrighted work through the PERMISSIONSplus online copyright service.

 Christian Copyright Solutions